 Being a psychopath is not good for the betterment of society, but it can be advantageous for your job when your boss is abusive.
-To determine abusive supervision, participants in one survey were asked to answer to what extent their boss acted abusive, answering items with “Ridicules me,” “Reminds me of my past mistakes and failures,” and “Is rude to me.”
+To determine abusive supervision, participants in one survey were asked to answer to what extent their boss acted abusive.
+While they might not answer this questions honestly in an exit interview, they didn’t hold back in the survey, answering with items like “Ridicules me,” “Reminds me of my past mistakes and failures,” and “Is rude to me.”
 The study found that employees with high levels of psychopathy showed higher levels of engagement at work than employees with low levels of psychopathy under abusive bosses.
 These psychopathic employees were more likely to feel energized and inspired working for an abusive boss.
 Under normal supervision, psychopathic employees reported feeling less engaged.

 Citing research that found psychopaths “are generally resistant to stress, including interpersonal abuse, and seem to have less of a need for positive relationships than others,” the study’s findings suggest that psychopaths might have the resources to keep going under abusive conditions that would hold back other people.
 Psychopaths do not feel the same need for belonging that others do, so when abusive bosses threaten that, they can keep working unaffected.

 To root out psychopaths, change needs to start from the top